 Edward S. & Hasna A.

 Git has become essential for software developers, programmers, and engineers to track changes made to their projects for more efficient collaboration.

 Git hooks are one of Git’s many built-in features.
 They let users automate custom actions every time a particular event occurs.

 Some benefits of implementing Git hooks include continuous integration workflows, upholding a commit policy, and preventing actions that don’t comply with defined standards.

 In this article, you will learn more about what Git hooks are and how to use them both on the client side and server side.
 We will also provide some examples of Git hooks to implement in your own project.

-Before tackling the subject of Hooks, let’s quickly cover what Git is.
+Before tackling the subject of how Git hooks work and how to use them, let’s quickly go over what Git is.

-Git is very popular among developers, and most open source projects use it.
+Git is very popular among software developers, and most open-source projects use it.

 How to Use Git Hooks